 Blue notes on the wind

-Let’s dance all three The Cockerel, the fiddler, the artist & Dizzy Dance till the notes run dry…
+Let’s dance all three: The Cockerel, the fiddler, the artist & Dizzy Dance till the notes run dry…

 Dizzy, you see, wanted to be a Gipsy tipsy with the dance.
-Whirling and twirling With a Cockerel as purple
+Whirling and twirling with a Cockerel as purple

 As Damsons in autumn, all ripe with the sun